 The team endeavours to promote deaf awareness in the business sector by nurturing an appreciation of deaf culture: these are capable individuals who communicate with a visual language.
 With a “reflection through doing” strategy, the team is developing an experiential learning programme, in which participants experience communication barriers faced by deaf individuals on a daily basis.
 Awareness is aroused by engaging with deaf signers on the spot — that frustrations created by conventional speech can be resolved through interactions in sign language and body gestures.
 Ultimately, this could mean better accommodations for deaf or hard-of-hearing customers and colleagues in the workplace for an inclusive society.

 The tailored corporate training programme consists of a package with deaf tours, interactive workshops and informative seminars.

 Awareness of deaf as a visual-oriented individual is achieved through the experiential learning programme at the corporate level, preparing the public sector to provide reasonable accommodation when they encounter deaf and hard-of-hearing individuals.
 Better understanding leads to empathy, which, in the long run, spur policy and structural changes favouring inclusion in the business sector.
 The tested-out training model will be passed onto project partner SLCO-CR to set up a new line of business based on the experience.

 – 500 staff of companies and social enterprises

 – 4000 general public

 Gladys is an accomplished researcher-cum-advocate for sign language, publishing widely on sign linguistics, sign language acquisition and deaf education.
-For years she fought fiercely for equal educational opportunities for the deaf with sign bilingualism, winning her the 2013 Hong Kong Humanity Award.
-She later founded SLCO Community Resources Limited to develop training programmes and services.
+For years she fought for equal educational opportunities for deaf people with sign bilingualism, winning her the 2013 Hong Kong Humanity Award.
+She founded SLCO Community Resources Limited in 2016 to develop training programmes and services.
 Gladys obtained her PhD in Applied Linguistics from the University of Edinburgh.